As a programmer or database administrator, you’ll need a SQL editor to manage and edit databases for your applications.

 With this tool, you can browse database objects, edit and debug PL/SQL statements, run reports and more.
 Another strong feature includes ability to migrate 3rd party databases to Oracle.

-SQuirreL SQL is a universal SQL Client capable of data browsing in tables, issuing SQL commands and more.
+A universal SQL Client capable of data browsing in tables, issuing SQL commands and more.

 The SQL editor is a graphical Java program which allows you to connect to JDBC compliant databases.

 Some new enhancements for its latest release includes using RText as the default editor instead of the classic Netbeans editor, new plugin for Netezza database and more.